lee212/simpleazure/docs/azure_quickstart_templates.rst

 There are five services (including ``virtualMachines`` in Compute service) are described in the template to deploy RHEL image on Microsoft Azure.

-This information is from ``azuredeploy.json`` and returns Pandas Series
+This information is from ``azuredeploy.json`` and returned by Pandas Series

 ::